stackbit-projects/silvestru-site-f4da8/index.md

     content: >
       Oh you want a reason to give me money?
 Fine.
 I write marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale.

-If you click "View Services" your willpower will erode until out of sheer desperation you give me your money.
-Might as well give it to me directly.
-Your choice.
+      Don't click "View Services" as your willpower will erode until out of sheer desperation you will be forced to give me your money.
+Might as well do it the easy way.
+What will it be?
     actions:
       - label: View Services
         url: /services